Version 0.9 to 1.0 breaking changes and upgrade guidelines

 HTML templates

 HTML templates are a new addition to version 1.0.
 They allow you to easily customize search result templates using the Interface Editor.
-HTML templates are structured using configurable rows and cells into which you can drag and drop search result components.
+HTML templates are structured using configurable rows and cells into which you can drag search result components.
 Coveo now recommends that you use HTML templates because they offer the best compromise between ease of use and flexibility.

 In your search page, the HTML templates generated by the Interface Editor look like the following code snippet: